realAbitbol/twitch_colorchanger/README.md

 #### Chat Backend Selection

 > EventSub is Twitch's modern WebSocket-based event system and now the default for this bot.
-IRC remains available as a legacy fallback for reliability and broad compatibility.
+IRC remains available as a legacy option.

 You can switch the underlying chat transport without changing your user config structure (the bot already loads `client_id` and `client_secret` from the config file):